 I tend to see his perspective as hyper-rational (Possibly to balance the moral panic of drug crusaders and fetishization of drug culture by many legalization advocates.) and somewhat removed from both the suffering of addiction and the radical transformation that full recovery offers.
-I think he risks reducing policy issues to an accounting exercise but he expresses strong, well-informed opinions without and ideological ax to grind (Although there clear Libertarian themes.) and does so without characterizing and dismissing people who think differently.
+I think he risks reducing policy issues to an accounting exercise but he expresses strong, well-informed opinions without an ideological ax to grind (Although there are clear Libertarian themes.) and does so without characterizing and dismissing people who think differently.

 After outlining the sad state of American drug policy he says:

 These are depressing facts that cry out for a radical reform to solve the drug problem once and for all.
 But the first step toward achieving less awful results is accepting that there is no one “solution” to the drug problem, for essentially three reasons.
 First, the potential for drug abuse is built into the human brain.
 Left to their own devices, and subject to the sway of fashion and the blandishments of advertising, many people will wind up ruining their lives and the lives of those around them by falling under the spell of one drug or another.
 Second, any laws—prohibitions, regulations or taxes—stringent enough to substantially reduce the number of addicts will be defied and evaded, and those who use drugs in defiance of the laws will generally wind up poorer, sicker and more likely to be criminally active than they would otherwise have been.
 Third, drug law enforcement must be intrusive if it is to be effective, and enterprises created for the expressed purpose of breaking the law naturally tend toward violence because they cannot rely on courts to settle disputes or police to protect them from robbery or extortion.